JSONXX

 Cause: JSON syntax error.

 Fix: Check the left panel — the tool highlights the exact line and character in red.
+Or paste your JSON into the JSON Editor to validate it first.

 Common errors: trailing comma {"a":1,}, single quotes 'hello', missing quotes {name:"Alice"}